Remembrance Day is on November 11th and on that day there are usually ceremonies, parades and other events throughout Vancouver.

 Remembrance Day in Fort Langley

-- Suggestion: After the ceremony go for a stroll or bike ride along the river or go visit the fort (which offers free admission in 2017 thanks to Canada’s 150th anniversary).
+- Suggestion: After the ceremony go for a stroll or bike ride along the river or go visit the Fort Langley National Historic Site.

 Remembrance Day in Langley